 I didn’t ‘wake up like this’.
 Most of my adolescent years I struggled with image issues and insecurities.
 I didn’t feel pretty enough.
 I didn’t think people saw me.
+Maybe deep down inside, I didn’t think I deserved to be seen.

 Are you lost in that dark place of not only not knowing what your unique beauty is … maybe even believing you may not have any true beauty of your own?
 Do you believe that confidence is something that belongs to other people … maybe people born with it … but it’s not something you’ll ever embody or convey?